-Replication to SQL Database single and pooled databases
+Replication to Azure SQL Database

 This article describes the use of transactional replication in Azure SQL Database.
 It is unrelated to active geo-replication, an Azure SQL Database feature that allows you to create complete readable replicas of individual databases.